Observation of an anomalous density-dependent energy gap of the $\nu=5/2$ fractional quantum Hall state in the low density regime: Acknowledgments

-We thank M. Peterson and Z. Papi\'c for helpful discussions.
-N.S. and G.A.C. were supported on NSF grant DMR-1207375 and L.N.P. and K.W.W. acknowledge the Princeton NSF-MRSEC and the Moore Foundation.
+We thank M. Peterson, Z. Papi\'c, and M. Shayegan for helpful discussions.
+The work at Purdue was supported by the NSF grants DMR-1207375 and DMR-1505866.
+L.N.P. and K.W.W. acknowledge the Gordon and Betty Moore Foundation Grant No. GBMF 4420, and the National Science Foundation MRSEC Grant No. DMR-1420541.